-The Bartlesville Farmers’ Market will start its 13th season in 2020 and will run from May 2 through October 17.
-The Market had a great year in 2019 with a weekly average of 800 to 1,000 participants.
+The Bartlesville Farmers’ Market will start its 14th season in 2021 and will run from May1 through October 17.

 The Market is the place to obtain fresh local produce and crafts, hear free live music, see friends, connect with neighbors and enjoy the beauty of Bartlesville.
 The Market provides a great outlet for local vendors to sell their products, helping to better the quality of life for these dedicated individuals.

 The Bartlesville Farmers’ Market is registered with the Oklahoma Department of Agriculture, Food and Forestry that meets all licensure requirements for vegetable production.
 Live plant sales are licensed by Dept. of Agriculture .
 Other vendors, such as baked goods and other food, must meet Oklahoma Department of Health requirements.

 The Bartlesville Farmers’ Market is supported by memberships, sponsorships, grants, donations, and vendor fees.

 The Bartlesville Area Farmers’ Market Association is a 501(c) (4) non-profit corporation.

 The Board of Directors is elected at the annual meeting and consists of a president, vice-president, secretary, treasurer, public relations, and one or more at large members.

 Vice President– David Payne

 Members at Large–Bob and Georgia Gates, and Annie Piper

 The idea for a local farmers’ market was born when members of Sustainability Nowata Osage Washington (SNOW) recognized that most of our area’s food came from far away and depended on cheap fossil fuels.
 Should fuel prices escalate sufficiently, long distance shipment of food might not be feasible.
 Or how about a prolonged drought in California’s Imperial Valley or other circumstances beyond local control?